junxit/us-congress-bills-114/metadata.md

 - 2016-09-29 — Message on Senate action sent to the House.
 - 2016-09-29 — Passed Senate with amendments by Unanimous Consent. (text: CR S6285)
 - 2016-09-29 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(text: CR S6285)
+- 2016-11-14 — Received in the House.
+- 2016-11-14 — Referred to the House Committee on Natural Resources.